Downloads

 • The term “self-pay” signifies discounted facility charges equal to 55% of billed charges.

-• Multiple services may be included within each procedure represented by a CPT**; we are only displaying the negotiated rate for the fixed primary CPT.
+• Multiple services may be included within each patient encounter represented by a HCPCS/CPT**; we are only displaying the negotiated rate for the fixed primary CPT.